ourlifeloop/marketing/src/cms/training-faqs/what-functionality-do-connections-have-1.md

   -Add Photos they would like to share with the resident to their gallery.

   -Optional: make maintenance and transportation requests.
 topics:
-  - family-portal
+  - connection-portal
   - main-page
 userTypes:
-  - family
+  - connection
 ---